-1 to contribute on this subject to the relevant ITU study groups and to any other activities for which the Union is responsible;

-- to contribute to building confidence and security in the use of ICTs at the national, regional and international levels, by undertaking activities as outlined in the WSIS outcome documents, the WSIS+10 statement on the implementation of WSIS outcomes and the WSIS+10 vision for WSIS beyond 2015, and the outcome document of the UNGA high-level meeting on the overall review of the implementation of the WSIS outcomes, and to contribute to the preparation and implementation of those activities; - 3 to raise awareness among all stakeholders, including organizations and individual users, of the importance of strengthening cybersecurity, including the implementation of basic safeguards; - 4 to promote the development of educational and training programmes to enhance user awareness of risks in cyberspace and the steps that users can take to protect themselves; - to incorporate an iterative, risk-based approach towards addressing evolving threats and vulnerabilities, and to promote a culture in which security is seen as a continuous and iterative process which must be built into the development and deployment of technologies and their applications from the beginning and continue throughout their lifetime, in their efforts to build confidence and security in the use of ICTs; - 6 to collaborate, as appropriate, in order to address and prevent problems that undermine confidence and security in the use of telecommunications/ICTs.
+- 1 to contribute on this subject to the relevant ITU study groups and to any other activities for which the Union is responsible; - 2 to contribute to building confidence and security in the use of ICTs at the national, regional and international levels, by undertaking activities as outlined in § 12 of the Geneva Plan of Action, and to contribute to the preparation of studies in these areas; - 3 to promote the development of educational and training programmes to enhance user awareness of risks in cyberspace; - 4 to collaborate, as appropriate, in order to address and prevent problems that undermine confidence and security in the use of telecommunications/ICTs.

-(Marrakesh, 2002) - (Rev. Antalya, 2006) - (Rev. Guadalajara, 2010) - (Rev. Busan, 2014) - (Rev. Dubai, 2018)
+(Marrakesh, 2002) - (Rev. Antalya, 2006) - (Rev. Guadalajara, 2010) - (Rev. Busan, 2014)